What is the Great Chesapeake Bay Swim?

 No one knows who was the first to swim across the bay at this point.
 However, a determined 21-year old, Brian Joseph Earley, started what is now the GCBS with his first solo swim from Kent Island to Sandy Point State Park on June 13, 1982, in memory of his father Joseph Earley, who died of diabetes complications in 1981.
 Two years later, race organizer Fletcher Hanks began a separate bay swim event which attracted 2 swimmers the first year and about 60 the second year.
 On June 15, 1986, the Hanks and Earley events merged when 211 swimmers successfully swam from Westinghouse (south of the bridges on the western shore) to Hemingway’s Restaurant.
 The following year, the event started at Sandy Point State Park, which established its present course.
 Brian Earley, originally a Chesapeake Bay area resident, has moved to San Diego, California.
 Nevertheless, he has returned many times on the second Sunday of every June since 1982 to once again swim the Bay in honor of his father and to help those who are less fortunate.

-The Great Chesapeake Bay Swim serves as a charitable fundraising event that benefits the Maryland Chapter of the March of Dimes and other charities.
+The Great Chesapeake Bay Swim serves as a charitable fundraising event that in 2022 will benefit the March of Dimes, Chesapeake Bay Trust and the United State Coast Guard.

 To date, The Great Chesapeake Bay Swim has raised in excess of $3,000,000 for charity.
 The proceeds were distributed to the following worthwhile organizations: